darshansharma/darshansharma.github.io/content/how-i-created-a-simple-reels-downloader-in-flutter.md

 ---
 title="How I created a simple reels downloader in flutter?" slug="how-i-created-a-simple-reels-downloader-in-flutter" excerpt="Friday night 11:52PM I took my Thinkpad in my hand and started coding.
-So after trying for few hours I realised that the coding part was not as simple as I thought for simple reels downloader. " tags=["app","tech"] type="post" publish_at="28 Apr 2021 12:00 IST"
+So after trying for few hours I realised that the coding part was not as simple as I thought for simple reels downloader." tags=["app","tech"] type="post" publish_at="28 Apr 2021 12:00 IST"